 - 1. Check official rosters regularly.
 Do not assume that students who have stopped attending or participating in an online class have dropped the class. - 2.
-Keep accurate grade and attendance records for each class.
-Faculty are encouraged to maintain attendance and grade records on Canvas so that students may remain aware of their status in the class and compliance with course policies. - 3.
+Enter grades and attendance weekly for each class on Canvas.
+Faculty are required to maintain attendance and grade records on Canvas so that students may remain aware of their status in the class and compliance with course policies. - 3.
 Drop students who have exceeded the absences allowed by the attendance policy and who are failing. - 4.
 Implement the division or department assessment plan. - 5.
 Maintain posted office hours and availability.
 Faculty should notify their students of any deviation or absence from office hours and post the deviation or absence on Canvas and at their offices. - 6.
 Full-time faculty should submit absences reports to the chairperson for any missed/cancelled courses.
 (Absence report is available on the Current Employees webpage.)